 an EarthWISE business!
 Garten began providing jobs for people with disabilities in 1970 and has been recognized as a leader in recycling since the mid-1970s.
 Their sustainable business enterprises include: recycling (including electronics and large events recycling), green custodial, commercial laundry, packaging & fulfillment, and full mail service.

-The ReStore strives to be a partner in keeping the earth healthy by conserving energy, using recycled products, and reducing waste by recycling and reusing materials.
+Mid-Willamette Valley ReStore strives to be a partner in keeping the earth healthy by conserving energy, using recycled products, and reducing waste by recycling and reusing materials.
 The ReStore has been a huge recycler both in their store and at their construction sites.
 The ReStore reuses shopping bags, has policies in place to conserve energy and protect water quality, and recycles metal, wood, batteries and fluorescent lights!
 Keeping hundreds of tons of building products out of the waste stream has helped the ReStore reduce their cost of operations while improving the environment.

-The ReStore is Woodburn's first non-profit organization to be EarthWISE certified!
+ReStore is Woodburn's first non-profit organization to be EarthWISE certified!
 The ReStore keeps many thousands of pounds of furniture, appliances and other household products from being thrown away.
 More importantly, by selling quality used items at the ReStore, they eliminate all of the materials that go into the new products which is a huge win for the environment.
 They also sell products that are environmentally friendly, like recycled paint in various colors.
 The Habitat for Humanity ReStore in Woodburn has also adopted a sustainable policy to ensure that their operations remain green in the future and demonstrate their commitment to a healthy environment.

 Marion-Polk Food Share has been leading the hunger relief efforts throughout Marion and Polk counties for more than 20 years.
 By achieving the EARTHWISE certification we demonstrate our commitment to environmentally friendly business practices while fulfilling our mission to end hunger in our community.